Skip to main content

 Successful cloud adoption can be especially useful for workloads with variable consumption to allocate resources more effectively.
 For example, a video-streaming company that analysed the relationship between the cost of cloud services and business demand drivers accurately predicted future cloud consumption 95% of the time.

 Companies that fail to differentiate between workloads that would benefit from on-demand scaling and those that wouldn't end up missing out on potential savings.
+Carefully assessing which workloads benefit from cloud elasticity helps businesses maximise ROI and get more value from their cloud spending.
 Thus, companies need to evaluate their workloads individually to determine if elasticity patterns could help them save money on the cloud.

 Businesses should be aware that they often overestimate their cloud utilisation.
 It can lead to increased expenditure because most companies end up with lower use rates than expected.
 While some enterprises with advanced cloud architectures have utilisation rates of over 60%, most companies fall below 30% and sometimes below 10%.